-The Vermont State Colleges and its member Institutions prohibit discrimination and harassment on the basis of a person's race, color, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, creed, religion, disability, age, veteran status, marital status, genetic information, positive HIV-related blood test results, or any other status protected by state or federal law, pursuant to Title IX of the Education Amendments, the Equal Pay Act, the Age Discrimination in Employment Act, the Older Workers Benefit Protection Act, Section 504 of the Rehabilitation Act, the Vietnam Era Veterans Readjustment Assistance Act, the Uniformed Services Employment and Reemployment Rights Act, Title VI and Title VII of the Civil Rights Act, the Genetic Information Nondiscrimination Act, the Americans with Disabilities Act, Vermont's State Employees Labor Relations Act, Vermont's Public Accommodations Act, Vermont's statutory provisions on harassment applicable to postsecondary schools, Vermont's statutory provisions relating to HIV-discrimination and testing, Vermont's Fair Employment Practices Act, and any other applicable state or federal non-discrimination and harassment prevention law, regulation, or policy.
+The Vermont State Colleges and its Member Institutions prohibit discrimination and harassment on the basis of a person's race, color, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, pregnancy or related conditions, parental status, creed, religion, crime victim status, disability, age, veteran status, marital status, genetic information, positive HIV-related blood test results, physical or mental condition, or any other status protected by state or federal law, pursuant to Title IX of the Education Amendments, the Equal Pay Act, the Age Discrimination in Employment Act, the Older Workers Benefit Protection Act, Section 504 of the Rehabilitation Act, the Vietnam Era Veterans Readjustment Assistance Act, the Uniformed Services Employment and Reemployment Rights Act, Title VI and Title VII of the Civil Rights Act, Title IV of the Higher Education Act, the Genetic Information Nondiscrimination Act, the Americans with Disabilities Act, Vermont's State Employees Labor Relations Act, Vermont's Public Accommodations Act, Vermont's statutory provisions on harassment applicable to postsecondary schools, Vermont's statutory provisions relating to HIV-discrimination and testing, Vermont's Fair Employment Practices Act, and any other applicable state or federal non-discrimination and harassment prevention law, regulation, or policy.

-As a recipient of federal funds, the Vermont State Colleges and each member Institution of the Vermont State Colleges is required to comply with Title IX of the Education Amendments of 1972 ("Title IX").
-In accordance with Title IX, as well as other applicable state and federal law, the VSC and its member Institutions prohibit discrimination on the basis of sex in its education programs and activities, admission, and employment.
+As a recipient of federal funds, the Vermont State Colleges and each Member Institution of the Vermont State Colleges is required to comply with Title IX of the Education Amendments of 1972 ("Title IX").
+In accordance with Title IX, as well as other applicable state and federal law, the VSC and its Member Institutions prohibit discrimination on the basis of sex, pregnancy or related conditions, and parental status, in its education programs and activities, admission, and employment.
 Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
 Title IX also prohibits gender-based harassment, which may include acts of verbal, non-verbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve acts of a sexual nature.